egguy/XbeeRemoteExtenderRX/README.md

 XbeeRemoteExtenderRX
 ====================

-The RX part of the remote exten
+The RX part of the remote extender